- SPECIAL DISCOUNT

 Animals often bring in nesting materials such as leaves, twigs, and insulation.
 If you find such materials around your home, especially near vents or openings, it’s a strong sign that animals are making themselves at home in your walls.
 These materials can be found scattered around attics, basements, and other secluded areas where animals seek shelter.
 Birds, rodents, and other small creatures use a variety of items to create comfortable nests for themselves and their offspring.

-Leaves and twigs are commonly used, but you might also find shredded paper, fabric, and other soft materials that provide insulation and comfort.
+You might also find shredded paper, fabric, and other soft materials that provide insulation and comfort.
 The presence of these nesting materials indicates that animals are not just passing through but have established a habitat within your home.
+In Scottsdale attics, nests often sit near warm mechanicals or along south facing walls.
 This can lead to an increase in noise, odors, and potential damage to insulation and wiring.
-Regularly inspecting areas where animals might nest and removing any discovered materials can help prevent a more significant infestation.

 Chewing Marks

 Rodents and other animals need to chew continuously to keep their teeth sharp.
 If you see chew marks on your baseboards, wires, or other structures, it’s likely you have animals in your walls.
+Look closely at corners and low cabinet kick plates where travel is frequent.
 These marks can be found on a variety of surfaces, including wood, plastic, and even metal.
 Chewing is a natural behavior for many animals, particularly rodents, to prevent their teeth from overgrowing.
 This activity, however, can lead to significant damage within your home.

 Pet Behavior